-Police/Fire members entering PERS prior to January 1, 2010 are eligible for retirement at age 65 with 5 years of service, at age 50 with 20 years of service, or at any age with 25 years of service.
+Police/Fire members entering PERS prior to January 1, 2010 are eligible for retirement at age 65 with 5 years of service, at age 55 with 10 years of service, at age 50 with 20 years of service, or at any age with 25 years of service.
 Police/Fire members entering PERS on or after January 1, 2010, are eligible for retirement at 65 with 5 years of service, or age 60 with 10 years of service, or age 50 with 20 years of service, or at any age with 30 years of service.
-Police/Fire members entering PERS on or after July 1, 2015, are eligible for retirement at age 65 with 5 years of service, at age 60 with 10 years of service, at age 50 with 20 years of service, and any age with 33 1/3 years of service.
 Only service performed in a position as a police officer or firefighter may be counted towards eligibility for retirement as Police/Fire accredited service.